campbio/decontX/README.md

 Vignettes are available on [Bioconductor](https://bioconductor.org/packages/decontX).

-To build vignette when installing from GitHub:
+To build vignette when installing from GitHub, add the flag `build_vignettes = TRUE`:

 ``` r
 library(devtools)
 install_github("campbio/decontX", build_vignettes = TRUE)
 ```

-Vignettes can be accessed through:
+Then vignettes can be accessed through:

 ``` r
 vignette('decontX', package = 'decontX')